 Dr. Marie Menniti's Veterinary Advice

-A shedding cat is more likely to accidentally swallow stray hairs while grooming.
-Ingredients which provide insoluble fiber to the diet, such as cellulose or beet pulp, can help to keep things moving in the gut.
+Ingredients which provide insoluble fiber, such as cellulose or beet pulp, can help to keep things moving through the gut to the litter tray.

 If your cat gets hairballs frequently, regular brushing is another great way to prevent their occurrence.

-4) Choose a diet with the correct AAFCO statement to ensure protein levels are adequate
+5. Choose a diet with the AAFCO statement